goldsborough/ipc-bench/README.md

 * Shared Memory
 * Memory-Mapped Files

-Most projects have a server and client target.
-First run the server, then the target.
+Most folders have a server and client target.
+First run the server, then the client.

 A similar project can be found [here](https://github.com/rigtorp/ipc-bench).